dwrdvncntcvs/my-notes-vjs/README.md

 # Notes App

-Notes app is a sample project built with Vanilla JavaScript.
+<b><i>Notes app</i></b> is a simple project built with Vanilla JavaScript.
 I used Object Oriented Programming in this application to practice creating interactive UI with plain JS.
+This application was created to help me practice myself writing Vanilla Javascript code as I'm used to using framework when working with client side applications.

+This application includes creating notes that will be saved in JSON format with the help of json-server library.
+The application also displays all the list of notes that the user has created.
+Every notes can be updated and deleted.
+The update and delete a note, the user should grab the note that he/she wants to delete or update then drop it to the delete or update area within the page.

 ## Libraries Used: